PhiPsi

 There are two options to use PhiPsi.

 The input files of PhiPsi include a keywords file and other data files contain the node coordinates, element-node information, boundary conditions, and external forces.
 The keywords file defines information such as work directory, analysis type, coordinates of initial fractures.
-Details on the PhiPsi keywords file can be seen from this page PhiPsi keywrods manual.
+Details on the PhiPsi keywords file can be seen from this page PhiPsi keywords manual.
 The data files can be generated automatically by run the macro file called Ansys2PhiPsi_2D.mac or Ansys2PhiPsi_3D.mac after the model is created in ANSYS.
-Certainly, you can define the data files by other software such as Abaqus (Click here to download the Abaqus2PhiPsi_Matlab tool) or just generate it manually.
+Certainly, you can define the data files by other software such as Abaqus or just generate it manually.
 A description of PhiPsi file types and data structures can be found in Section 4 of this page PhiPsi Instruction Manual.

 Once PhiPsi starts, it will check all the input files firstly.
 After the analysis, the output files will be saved to the work directory.
 A Matlab-based program (all the source codes are available for downloading from the Downloads page ) is offered for post-processing.
 By default, vtk files which can be post-processed using Paraview will also be saved.